hsiafan/httpdump/README.md

 Analysis and display http request/response.
-Python 2.7+ / Python 3.3+ required
+Python 2.7+ required.
+Python3 is no longer supported after version 0.3.0.

 This can be used in two ways: